mongodb/leafygreen-ui/charts/core/README.md

 | -------------- | ------------------------------------------------------- | ---------- | ------- |
 | `onChartReady` | Callback to be called when chart is finished rendering. | () => void |         |

+## Child Components

 ### `Line`

+Component that takes in data points and renders a single line the chart.

 #### Props